 - Be sure to keep the policy consistent.
 No kids has to mean no kids for everyone.
 Folks will get their feelings hurt if they see anyone’s kids there but not their own.

-- In order to allow all guests, including parents, an evening of relaxation…we have chosen for our wedding day to be an adult only occasion.
-We hope this advance notice means you are still able to share our big day and will enjoy having the evening off!
+- In order to allow all guests, including parents, an evening of relaxation and fun…we have chosen for our wedding day to be an adult only occasion.
+We hope this advance notice means you are still able to share our big day and will enjoy our wedding as a date night!

 - Children at the ceremony, we’d love them on the scene.
 Reception time, however, is an adult’s only theme.